Functional programming patterns in Scala that earned their keep

 concurrentPoolSize > 0 && concurrentPoolSize <= MaxConcurrentPoolSize,

-s"Pool size must be between 1-$MaxConcurrentPoolSize"
+s"Pool size must be between 1 and $MaxConcurrentPoolSize"

 )